minin43/TTT-Custom-Roles/CONVARS.md

 // Jester
-ttt_jester_win_by_traitors                     1       // Whether the jester will win the round if they are killed by a traitor ttt_jester_notify_mode                         0       // The logic to use when notifying players that a jester is killed.
+ttt_jester_win_by_traitors                     1       // Whether the jester will win the round if they are killed by a traitor ttt_jester_notify_mode                         0       // The logic to use when notifying players that a jester was killed.
+Killer is notified unless "ttt_jester_notify_killer" is disabled.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone. ttt_jester_notify_sound                        0       // Whether to play a cheering sound when a jester is killed ttt_jester_notify_confetti                     0       // Whether to throw confetti when a jester is a killed ttt_jester_credits_starting                    0       // The number of credits a jester should start with
+4 - Notify everyone. ttt_jester_notify_killer                       1       // Whether to notify a jester's killer ttt_jester_notify_sound                        0       // Whether to play a cheering sound when a jester is killed ttt_jester_notify_confetti                     0       // Whether to throw confetti when a jester is a killed ttt_jester_credits_starting                    0       // The number of credits a jester should start with